camunda/camunda-docs/docs/self-managed/concepts/access-control/user-restrictions.md

 ---

 :::caution
-User restrictions are enabled by default and can be disabled using environment variables.
-This feature should be enabled in the required component, see [Identity feature flags](../../../../self-managed/identity/deployment/configuration-variables/#feature-flags).
+User task access restrictions are enabled by default and can be disabled using environment variables.
+This feature is controlled in the required component, see [Identity feature flags](../../../../self-managed/identity/deployment/configuration-variables/#feature-flags).
 :::

 User restrictions allow you to control the level of access a [user](/self-managed/identity/user-guide/roles/add-assign-role.md) or